Gary C. Dahle, Attorney at Law

 • bringing the return receipt card signed by the non-applicant parent to the court hearing, together with a copy of the letter, as proof that the non-applicant parent received notice of the name change proceeding.

-However, if the non-applicant parent will not sign the return receipt card, of if the address of the non-applicant parent is unknown, notification to such parent of the hearing must be accomplished by other means before the hearing can take place, pursuant to the court's order for either:
+However, if the non-applicant parent will not sign the return receipt card, of if the address of the non-applicant parent is unknown, notification to such parent of the hearing the (“Notice of Hearing”) must be accomplished by other means before the hearing can take place, pursuant to the court’s order for either:

-• personal service of the notice upon the non-applicant parent - which can be arranged through the sheriff's office - to serve the non-applicant parent at his or her residence or place of employment,
+• personal service of the Notice of Hearing upon the non-applicant parent – which can be arranged through the sheriff’s office – by serving the non-applicant parent at his or her residence or place of employment, or

 The Applicant must provide the court with an Affidavit of Service if personal service of the Notice of Hearing is made on the non-applicant parent.